 - The service area of St. Joseph's Behavioral Health Center Medical Center, San Joaquin County, lies in the midst of one of the most successful agricultural areas of the world.
 The county is celebrated for its diverse communities of Latinos and African Americans as well as Asian immigrants; but there is also a big gap in health outcomes between ethnic groups.
 Some parts of the county have robust commuter neighborhoods with linkage to jobs in nearby counties, while other areas struggle with some of the highest homicide rates in the nation.
 There are some unique challenges such as access to care for the large undocumented immigrant population, the great need for substance use disorder treatment, and the high rates of asthma in the Central Valley. - San Joaquin County also struggles with nationwide health issues such as rising obesity, poor oral health, and high rates of mental illness; but these issues are compounded by underlying social determinants of health including education, economic security and affordable housing.
-It is a county of contrasts, holding in one hand enormous challenges and in the other hand exciting new opportunities.
-In the County Health Rankings report San Joaquin County ranks as 41 out of 57 counties on overall health outcomes.
+It is a county of contrasts, holding in one-hand enormous challenges and in the other hand exciting new opportunities.
+In the County Health Rankings report, San Joaquin County ranks as 41 out of 57 counties on overall health outcomes.
 On average, San Joaquin residents rate their health as poorer than the state overall, and there are notable disparities in health status between the county and the state.
 Some key statistics for the area are in the table below.

-St. Joseph's Behavioral Health Center Service Area Demographics (based on ZIP codes from the hospital's 2022 CHNA).
+St. Joseph's Behavioral Health Center Service Area Demographics (based on ZIP codes of residence for the top 75% of patient visits)

 2022 CHNA zip codes FY23

 Total Population 799,267

 Race

 Asian/Pacific Islander 18.6%

 Black/African American - Non-Hispanic 7.0%

 Hispanic or Latino 43.5%

 White Non-Hispanic 24.8%

 All Others 6.2%

+% Below Poverty (families) 10.5%

+Unemployment 6.2%

+No High School Diploma 20.1%

+Medicaid 33.4%

+Uninsured 5.8%